 David, Nabal and Abigail.
 Nabal, a rich landowner; Abigail, his beautiful treacherous young wife; and David, a handsome, ambitious bandit.

 David’s request/demand.
 David needs food for his gang.
 Nabal is unwilling to hand over the goods.

 Abigail’s betrays her husband.
 Abigail betrays her elderly husband, gives food to the handsome young bandit.

 Nabal’s death, Abigail and David marry.
 Nabal dies of apoplexy when he learns the truth.
 Abigail marries the young David.
-Thus the story tell us how David acquired land in Judah, and how his royal harem began.
+Thus the story tell us how David acquired land in Judah, and how his royal royal harem began.